NONSERVICE-CONNECTED DISABILITY BENEFITS PLAN 2 & 3

 5.8.11 – INDEPENDENT MEDICAL EXAMINATIONS

-(A) If requested by the Director, any Member eligible to receive benefits under this program is required to undergo a medical examination by one or more licensed physicians or psychologists.
+(A) If requested by the Director, any Member potentially eligible to receive benefits under this program is required to undergo an Independent Medical Examination (IME) by one or more licensed physician or psychologist.
 Should the Member fail to submit to the examination, or obstructs the same, the Member’s rights to benefits may be suspended or reduced by the Director until the exam has taken place.

 (3) The date, time and place of the examination; and